KshitijGhodekar/Dissertation-Healthcare-Frontend/README.md

 - **Data Request Dashboard** → Track active requests with real-time status updates via Kafka
 - **Blockchain Audit Logs** → View immutable records of all data transactions for compliance and transparency
 - **Access Logs** → Monitor and trace system access and activity for enhanced accountability
 - **FHIR Data Viewer** → Visualize patient records in HL7 FHIR-compliant format for interoperability
+- **Patient Table** → View all patient data in a structured table format
+- **Download Patient Info (PDF)** → Export patient details directly from the table as downloadable PDF files

 ---